 The high cost of container lifting equipment means they are typically only found in locations with high container throughput.
-Handling containers outside of these "freight hubs" can be a challenge, and is solved by contracting a mobile container handling service, such as a truck crane, side loader or tilt-bed truck.
-But new container lifting solutions are emerging that make owning your own container handling equipment much more affordable.
+These often act as "freight hubs".
+However, handling containers outside of these hubs can be a challenge, and is usually solved by contracting a mobile container handling service, such as a truck crane, side loader or tilt-bed truck.
+Fortunately, new container lifting solutions are emerging that make owning your own container handling equipment much more affordable.

-In this blog we compare a range of different container handling options, that will help steer you toward the container lifting solution that best suits your operation - depending on:
+This report compares 9 different container handling options that will help steer you toward the container lifting solution that best suits your operation.

-Container lifting jacks are a portable and cost effective solution, suited to lifting containers in locations with lower container throughput.
-Some models will lift containers weighing up to 32,000 kg (70,000 lb).
+Container lifting jacks are a portable and cost-effective solution, suited to lifting containers in locations with lower container volume.
+Some models will lift containers weighing up to 32,000 kg / 70,000 lb.

 Gantry cranes are huge cranes that sit at dockside for lifting containers from ships.
 They can move up and down a dock, but generally they are fixed in one location.
 The cost of these can run into the millions, so most operators can only marvel at the statistics before looking for other alternatives.